UllaMontonen/TicketGuru/RESTDoc/TicketMarkused.md

 # Marking ticket as used

 This API allows you to mark ticket as used in the TicketGuru system.
+If the verified field is true, then the ticket has been marked as used.
+If it is false, then it has not been marked as used.

 ## Mark ticket as used